Transparent dark purple Insurte logo

 Do I need a visa to go to France?

 Millions of people travel to France every single year.
-In most cases, these travelers require a visa.
-Whether or not you require one depends on your country of nationality and purpose or length of stay.
+In most cases, these travelers need a visa.
+Whether or not you need one, though, depends on your country of nationality and purpose or length of stay.

 If you’re from India, China, or another country without a visa-waiver agreement with the Schengen area, you need a visa to enter France.

-On the other hand, if you’re from a country that has a visa waiver agreement, you do not need a visa to visit France, as long as your trip is for leisure or tourism and does not exceed 90 days in length (except in specific cases).
+On the other hand, if you’re from a country that has a visa waiver agreement, you do not need a visa to visit France as long as your trip is for leisure/tourism and does not exceed 90 days in length (except in specific cases).

 Do US citizens need a visa for France?